Accepting the Birth Story You Get (and my Birth Stories)

 Take time to process your birth story.

-Whether it was just much harder than you expected, or totally not what you wanted, or something traumatic happened in your labor and birthing experience, it is good to go back and process the feelings.
-For me I have had to revisit the image of the surgery room filling with people in green just before I went to sleep.
+Whether it was just much harder than you expected, you have some birth trauma, or your childbirth experience is totally not what you wanted, it is good to go back and process the feelings.
+For me, I have had to revisit the image of the surgery room filling with people in green just before I went to sleep.
 There are other parts of the pain on the way, the rushing in the hospital, and the recovery period that are a bit hard to think about.
 But I know that all this processing will heal the parts that are still hard to work through.

 Heaven Will Heal It All